FlowFuse/flowfuse/docs/user/instance-settings.md

 ### Delete Instance

-If you're really sure you don't want the instance anymore, this allows you to delete it.
+If you're really sure you don't want the instance any more, this allows you to delete it.
 You cannot undo deleting an instance.

 ## Environment